Authentura/codectrl-python-logger/README.md

 Usage
 -----
-Make sure you have the [codeCTRL](https://github.com/pwnCTRL/codeCTRL) application running.
+Make sure you have the [CodeCTRL](https://github.com/pwnCTRL/CodeCTRL) application running.

-Anywhere in a python codebase you can insert `codectrl.log()` to print logs to the codeCTRL app.
+Anywhere in a python codebase you can insert `codectrl.log()` to print logs to the CodeCTRL app.

 The function takes any number of arbitrary positional